How Does LendingTree Get Paid?

 How much equity can I borrow from my home?

-Most home equity lenders only let you tap up to 85% of your home’s value, or LTV.
 You can use LendingTree’s home equity calculator to quickly ballpark how much you can borrow based on that common limit.

-Some lenders may set different maximums, but all lenders will represent their limit using a loan-to-value (LTV) ratio.
-It’s possible to find lenders who offer high-LTV home equity loans, which give you the opportunity to borrow all or almost all of your home’s equity.
-In those cases you may want to calculate your maximum loan amount by hand.
+It’s possible to find lenders who offer high-LTV home equity loans, which let you borrow up to 100% of your home’s equity.
+In those cases, you may want to calculate your maximum loan amount by hand.

 Let’s say you currently owe $250,000 on your home and your lender allows you to tap up to 95% of your home’s value.
 Your home was recently appraised at $350,000.